Star Trek: Discovery season 5

-The fifth and final season of the American television series Star Trek: Discovery follows the crew of the USS Discovery, more than 900 years after the events of Star Trek: The Original Series, on a galactic adventure to find a mysterious power that has been hidden for centuries and which other dangerous groups are also searching for.
-The season is produced by CBS Studios in association with Secret Hideout and Roddenberry Entertainment, with Alex Kurtzman and Michelle Paradise serving as showrunners.
+The fifth and final season of the American television series Star Trek: Discovery follows the crew of the starship Discovery in the 32nd century, more than 900 years after Star Trek: The Original Series, on a galactic adventure to find a mysterious power that has been hidden for centuries and which other dangerous groups are also searching for.
+The season was produced by CBS Studios in association with Secret Hideout and Roddenberry Entertainment, with Alex Kurtzman and Michelle Paradise serving as showrunners.

-Sonequa Martin-Green stars as Michael Burnham, captain of the Discovery, along with the returning Doug Jones, Anthony Rapp, Mary Wiseman, Wilson Cruz, Blu del Barrio, and David Ajala.
+Sonequa Martin-Green stars as Michael Burnham, captain of the Discovery, along with the returning Doug Jones, Anthony Rapp, Mary Wiseman, Wilson Cruz, Blu del Barrio, David Ajala, and Tig Notaro.
 They are joined by Callum Keith Rennie.
 Development on the season began by March 2020 so it could be filmed back-to-back with the fourth season, but these plans were altered by the COVID-19 pandemic.
-The fifth season was officially ordered in January 2022 and filming took place in Toronto, Canada, from June to November.
-Paramount announced in March 2023 that the season would be the last for the series.
-Additional filming was planned so the season could better conclude the series.
+The fifth season was officially ordered in January 2022 and filming took place in Toronto, Ontario, Canada, from June to November.
+Paramount announced in March 2023 that the season would be the last for the series, and additional filming took place a month later so the series could be better concluded.

-The season is expected to premiere on the streaming service Paramount+ in early 2024, and run for 10 episodes.
+The season premiered on the streaming service Paramount+ on April 4, 2024, with its first two episodes.
+The other eight episodes were released weekly until May 30.